Written and Photographed by Barbara King

 The rafters are piled high with food in the 75,000 square foot warehouse, ready for distribution throughout East Texas to those in need.
 Since 1988, the East Texas Food Bank has been the crucial conduit for the distribution of donated and purchased food to more than 200 partner agencies located throughout a 26-county service area.

 The statistics may be staggering to some; the East Texas Food Bank provided 18,500 meals to East Texans in 2015, serving 252,900 clients.
+And taught many people how to qualify for food stamps, and helped them fill out applications.
 As Chief Executive Officer Dennis Cullinane explains, “Families struggle and can face unexpected bills and hardships.
 We provide a safety net and assist in helping provide fresh, high quality nutritious foods.”
 Cullinane added that one of the main issues arising in their mission is the intersection of hunger and health.
 “Families that are struggling to stretch a dollar tend to gravitate towards inexpensive food items that are rich in calories, but poor in nutritional value.
 These choices can lead to increased health complications such as obesity, high blood pressure, and diabetes.”

 The nutritious mix of product lining their shelves comes from a variety of sources including private donations from local and national manufacturers, distributors and grocers, farmers and food drives.
 The Food Bank works alongside 144 food pantries and 25 soup kitchens or on-site feeding programs.